 How Do I Sell My House Without a Realtor in Phoenix, AZ?

-We can help if you’re looking to sell your house or investment property in Phoenix without using a real estate agent.
+We can help if you want to sell your house or investment property in Phoenix without a real estate agent.

-First, there’s a tricky custom that you’ve gotta know about.
+First, there’s a tricky custom that you have to know about.

 In most sales in Phoenix, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.